Rezaavoor/search-dataset/README.md

 3. **Scenarios**: sample nodes, themes, personas from the KG
 4. **Generation**: LLM produces (question, answer) faithful to the selected context(s)

-In **world mode**, Phase A runs once per world (building a smaller, tractable KG), and only multi-hop synthesizers are used.
+Phase A runs once per world (building a smaller, tractable KG), and only multi-hop synthesizers are used.
 Single-hop queries are generated separately from the full corpus without any KG.

 ---